 Classically Historic Kennebunkport, Maine Inn

-Kennebunkport’s 1802 House Bed and Breakfast Inn is a historic, independent inn, owned and operated by Carl and Eileen Robley.
+The 1802 House Bed and Breakfast Inn is a historic, independent Kennebunkport, Maine Inn, owned and operated by Carl and Eileen Robley.
 Originally from England, they moved to the West Coast in 2005 and then to Upstate New York in 2011.
 You will find the couple’s English influences throughout the inn.

 The house is of original Colonial design and as the name implies, was built in 1802.
 Extensions were added over the years, and in the 1990s it was converted into the charming bed and breakfast you see today.
 1802 House Bed and Breakfast Inn is now considered one of the town’s finest historic inns and best places to stay in Kennebunkport.

 Fine English Heritage